Do I Qualify For Accommodations And Leaves Of Absence?

-Once the issue of accommodations is raised, whether by the employee or the employer, the law requires both sides to communicate with each other about what accommodations are necessary and workable in what the law refers to as an “interactive dialogue”.
+Once the issue of accommodations is raised, whether by the employee or the employer, the law requires both sides to communicate with each other about what accommodations are necessary and workable in what the law refers to as an “interactive dialogue.”
 In other words, the employee cannot just demand a particular accommodation and refuse to discuss other alternatives, and the employer cannot just say no to a requested accommodation without exploring other possibilities.

 The New Jersey Law Against Discrimination requires employers to provide pregnant employees with accommodations.
 Those accommodations include bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work.
 The language of the statutory provision appears to require that the employee request accommodations based on the advice of her physician.
-As with disability accommodations, an employer does not have to provide accommodations if doing so would impose an undue hardship on it.
+As with disability accommodations, an employer does not have to provide accommodations if doing so would impose an undue hardship on the business.

 The New Jersey Law Against Discrimination prohibits employers from requiring employees to violate a sincerely held religious practice, including the observance of holy days, unless accommodating the religious practice or observance would impose an undue hardship on the employer.

-Family and Medical Leave
+Family And Medical Leave Regulations

-The federal Family and Medical Leave Act and the New Jersey Family Leave Act both provide employees who have worked for an employer with at least 50 employees for at least a year with the right to take up to twelve weeks of unpaid leave to take care of a seriously ill relative or for the birth or adoption of a child.
-The federal law (but not the state one) also allows the employee to take up to twelve weeks of unpaid leave for the employee’s own serious health condition.
+The federal Family and Medical Leave Act and the New Jersey Family Leave Act both provide employees who have worked for an employer with at least 50 employees for at least a year with the right to take up to 12 weeks of unpaid leave to care for a seriously ill relative or for the birth or adoption of a child.
+The federal law (but not the state one) also allows the employee to take up to 12 weeks of unpaid leave for the employee’s own serious health condition.

-If you are being or have been denied accommodations or leaves of absence, call our New Jersey employment discrimination attorneys at 973-845-9922.
-We represent people in Newark, Jersey City and throughout New Jersey.
+Email or call our New Jersey employment discrimination attorneys in Morristown at 973-821-3723.
+Lenzo & Reis, LLC, represents workers in Newark and Jersey City and throughout New Jersey.